The Case For Brand Systems: Aligning Teams Around A Common Story

 Trusted by 200,000+ folks.

 When customers interact with your brand, they’re not aware of what’s going on backstage, and there is no reason they should.
 All they perceive is the play you’re presenting, the story you’re sharing, and the solution it represents for them.
+There is only one brand experience.
+At the end of the day, customers are not tasting individual ingredientz, they’re eating the entire meal.
+At once.
+In sit-downs that keep getting shorter.
 When the individual actors go off script, as great as they might sound solo, the brand experience breaks.

 There’s a disconnect.
 If you’ve been in business for enough time you’ve definitely felt it.
 Teams are pulling companies in different directions with internal processes and specialized frameworks for absolutely everything.
 They’re focused on building their “part” of the product, and doing it incredibly well.
 There’s just one problem: our internal divisions mean nothing to customers.